trevthedev777/JavaScript-As-I-Learnt-It/06_More_About_Functions/README.md

 const loadPerson = pName => ({ name: pName});
 ```

-_Noteworthy: Extra parentheses are required around the object, since the curly braces would otherwise be interepreted as the function body delimiters (and hence a syntax error would be thrown here)_
+_Noteworthy: Extra parentheses are required around the object, since the curly braces would otherwise be interpreted as the function body delimiters (and hence a syntax error would be thrown here)_

 The last case can be confusing: Normally, in JavaScript, curly braces always can have exactly one meaning.